 - If you don't call out specifications on your prints, clearly reference where you do.
 You may also need to include a copy of those specifications with each drawing package.
 It is not reasonable nor advisable to have a floor employee going to look up an ASTM standards.

-- Don't treating engineering drawings and manufacturing drawings as the same thing - they are not necessarily the same.
+- Don't treat engineering drawings and manufacturing drawings as the same thing - they are not necessarily the same.
 For example, your may have one set of drawings to send your customer, and another set for those building them.

 - Keep your part numbering systems consistent between prints and projects.